chdsbd/kodiak/docs/docs/permissions.md

 title: Permissions and Privacy
 ---

-Kodiak only accesses information necessary to perform its operations (pull request approval, update, merge).
+Kodiak only accesses the information necessary for its operation (pull request approval, update, merge).
 Information is stored temporarily in Redis, which acts as a message queue for the application.

 If you have any questions or concerns, please [contact us](/help).